tarun4632/WikiGPT/README.md

 - "What is an agent?"
 (Queries the vector store)
 - "Who are Avengers?"
 (Queries Wikipedia)

+## Learning and Template Use
+This project is designed for learning purposes and provides a foundation for building advanced question-answering systems.
+It can also serve as a template for creating customized query handlers and integrating vector stores with external data sources like Wikipedia.

 ## Dependencies
 See `requirements.txt` for the full list of dependencies.